hebr3/hebr3.github.io/_src/posts/2015-10-03-project-euler-with-haskell.md

     Tags: Project Euler, Haskell
     Authors: Henry Brooks

 Teaching Algebra A has been more of a slog then I was expecting and I've been feeling like I need to stretch myself before I get bogged down in teaching this year.
-I enjoyed working on Project Euler problems last year and while looking over the site again I stumbled over the haskell programming language.
+I enjoyed working on Project Euler problems last year and while looking over the site again I stumbled over the Haskell programming language.

 Looking over the Haskell syntax I see a lot of design decisions that align with my mathematic background.
 I feel that the list comprehensions and mapping functions for lists have a strong mathematical foundation and I think that I will be able to pick up the language quickly.